code-star/rxjs-101/presentation/reveal.md

 ```

 * A subscriber activates an Observable. <!-- .element: class="fragment" -->
-* Within a subscriber you handle every value, an error or when it's done. <!-- .element: class="fragment" -->
+* Within a subscriber you handle every value, an error, or when it's done. <!-- .element: class="fragment" -->
+* Without error handling, the subscription will end immediately <!-- .element: class="fragment" -->

 ----